 What does all this mean?

 Can we undo what has gone before?
 In some cases yes, in some cases no but we can certainly try to stop problems worsening and gain relief by doing all the right things whenever possible.
-We are all so busy so it's not easy but just a few minutes a day focusing on the spine can really make a difference!
+We are all so busy so it's not easy but just a few minutes a day focusing on the spine and neck can really make a difference!